julioflima/halfofsale/README.md

 ### Backend

 <p align="justify">
-  A aplicação backend encontra-se hospedada no Heroku.
+  The application is hosted on Heroku.
 </p>

 ##### Docker